-We all want to do it ourselves and save a few bucks, but when it comes to replacing shut off valves it’s best to leave it to a professional.
-Now you can look online, and you’ll find many resources telling you how to change or install shut off valves, but unless you’re knowledgeable don’t attempt it.
+We want to do it ourselves and save a few bucks, but it’s best to leave it to a professional when replacing your shut-off valves.
+Now you can look online, and you’ll find many resources telling you how to change or install a shut-off valve.
+Still, nothing can replace the experience of a knowledgeable plumbing professional.
 The smallest leak can cause severe damage to your home.
-As a plumbing company, it’s all too familiar when someone tries to do-it-themselves and trouble strikes.
-There are those minor fixes that homeowners can attempt themselves, but when it comes to soldering and installing pipes for the first time, it’s not a good idea.
+As a plumbing company, we’re all too familiar with the do-it-yourselfer (DIY) job that went wrong.
+Then, there are those minor plumbing fixes that homeowners or the average DIY can attempt themselves, such as clearing a drain, changing minor parts in your toilet, or replacing washer hoses.

 Shutoff Valve Checklist:

-- Home – The shut-off valve to shut the water off to the complete house can be found in the garage or outside wall.
+- Home: The shut-off valve to shut the water off to the complete house can be found in the garage or on an outside wall.

 - Gas: The shut-off to your gas is on the meter outside.
 You’ll need an adjustable crescent wrench handy to turn it off.